 In early 2017, Joy began researching the challenges that youth face when they age out of foster care.
 Determined to find a way to meet the needs of these under-served youth, she began volunteering as a CASA (Court-Appointed Special Advocate for foster children) and started to develop the vision for WAY Alliance.
 Joy officially founded WAY Alliance in March 2018 with the support of founding board members Jo Warren, Angela Cox, and DeeAnn Farmer.

-Joy is a graphic design guru, lifelong learner, obsessive planner, and book nerd.
+Joy is a graphic designer, lifelong learner, obsessive planner, and book nerd.

 Angela Cox, CPASecretary / Treasurer